spencermountain/compromise/README.md

 ```

 ### Number interpretation:
-parse the numbers, and change their forms
+parse the values, and manipulate their forms:
 ```javascript
 doc = nlp('fifth of december')